 Where AYA fits

-AYA's view is that AI focus groups are strongest as an early-stage research layer.
+AYA's view is that AI focus groups are strongest as an early-stage research layer that improves what teams take into bigger decisions.

 They help teams: